 Led by the great running back Chris Silvestri, the Rams won FCIAC’s and States again in 1993.
 In 1998, the Rams moved from the aging Stanley P. Mead Field to a new state-of-the-art stadium, James Dunning Jr. Field at Hawes Plaza.
 Dunning Field was and remains the preeminent venue for football, with lights, seating for up to 4,000 fans, an electronic scoreboard, turf playing surface and no track to separate the fans from the field.
 “Friday Night Lights” at Dunning became THE place to be for the town and in 1999 and 2000 the Rams won back-to-back FCIAC championships.

 With the addition of a new offense–the high-flying “spread”–and a factory-like pipeline of a youth football program, the Rams under Marinelli returned to state prominence in the new century.
 New Canaan won back-to-back CIAC crowns in 2001 and 2002 and pulled off “four-peats” in 2006-09 and 2013-16 along with the FCIAC titles in 2008 and 2013.

 In 2017 Coach Marinelli won his 332nd career game, making him the winningest coach in CT high school football state history.
-He has won a total of 12 State Championships and five FCIAC Championships.
+He has won a total of 13 State Championships and six FCIAC Championships.

-From an 18-player squad with no home field in 1928 to a nationally recognized program in 2018…the Rams have come a long way in 90 years.
+From an 18-player squad with no home field in 1928 to a nationally recognized program in 2019 with players at the highest level of the game…the Rams have come a long way in 90-plus years.